Are you trying to reshape post baby ?

 1. Healthy Thyroid Levels

 Your thyroid hormone drives your metabolism.
 When your thyroid levels drop, alpha-receptors activate and your fat-burning beta cells shut off.
 Continual, “yo-yo dieting” can affect your thyroid so firstly get off the “diet” merry-go-round focus instead on your nutrient intake.
 And if you think you have a thyroid problem please have this tested with your Doctor.
+Alternatively check out these tips to help balance your hormones.

 2. Cortisol Levels